Spontaneous Hurricane Intensification and Formation

 Update Sept.
 7, 2004

-Now that the hurricane season of 2004 is in full swing in the Atlantic Basin what hints are there that all is not normal.
-The recent increase in the Sun’s intensity has raised ocean temperatures, which fuel the storms.
+During the hurricane season of 2004 in the Atlantic Basin there were hints that all is not normal.
+The recent increase in the Sun’s intensity has raised ocean temperatures, which fuels storm formation when condition are right.
 What is different this time is the random formation of storms in unusual areas.
-Hurricane Alex was just an area of concern off the South Carolina coast, but in a couple of days became a hurricane.
+Hurricane Alex was just an area of concern off the South Carolina coast, but in a couple of days organized into a hurricane.
 Few storms develop so close the eastern seaboard so early in the year into a hurricane with winds pushing 120 mph.
 Next Hurricane Charley went from 105-110 mph in the morning to over 145 mph with the next reading.
 With outstanding wind damage reports this may be the worst storm in the gulf in 40 years.
 Hurricane Ivan moved from a tropical storm to a Category 3 in just six hours.
+What has changed that was common to all these storms?